 But the image of his dearly departed wife was no longer there in the glass.
 But…was that her voice coming through the music box?
 I will be with you always.
 Did she really just say that?
 Oswald had to believe it was her voice.
 He needed to.
 He walked to the window and looked out at the church choir.
 Dressed in black robes, they were currently on the third verse of Silent Night.
 A sigh broke through his frown.
-Even in happier days, he had always found this tune to be such a sad, haunting song.
+Even in happier days, he had always found this tune to be such a sad and haunting.
 He then walked toward the door, for the knocker was still beckoning him.
 He took a deep breath and opened it.

 “Hi Mr. Rosewood,” said the little boy who stood at the door.
 “My mother sent me with this – a gift package!”